Install Microsoft Teams using MSI

 How the Microsoft Teams MSI package works

 Do not use the MSI to deploy updates, because the client will auto update when it detects a new version is available from the service.
 To re-deploy the latest installer use the process of redeploying MSI described below.
-If you deploy an older version of the MSI package, the client will auto-update when possible for the user.
-If a very old version gets deployed, the MSI will trigger an application update before the user is able to use Teams.
+If you deploy an older version of the MSI package, the client will auto-update (except in VDI environments) when possible for the user.
+If a very old version gets deployed, the MSI will trigger an app update before the user is able to use Teams.

 We don't recommended that you change the default install locations, as this could break the update flow.
 Having too old a version will eventually block users from accessing the service.